gaurishdotkdm/SwiftNavigation/README.md

 <br />
 <br />
 README
  "fibonacci" is a successfully tested program file written in Python programming language.
 This program needs to be executed on python environment.
-On execution, code will ask user for input.
-It will display the output as per the logic mentioned below. but, for multiple user entries, code needs to be re-executed separately.
+It was tested on Python 2.7.6 On execution, code expect input from user.
+On relevent user entry, it displays the output as per the logic mentioned below.
+But, for multiple user entries, code needs to be re-executed separately.<br />
  <br />
  <br />
 HOW TO USE THIS PROGRAM AND WHAT OUTPUT TO EXPECT?